apache/dolphinscheduler-website/docs/en-us/1.3.9/user_doc/standalone-server.md

 * [JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) (1.8+), please configure JAVA_HOME and PATH variables under /etc/profile

-# 2. one key start
+# 2. One key start

 - Switch to a user with sudo privileges and run the script